coryburt/coryburt.github.io/_posts/2017-10-06-And-So-It-Begins.md

-and brush off my Javascript and CSS, I will (probably) create Project Pages to go along with this personal blog.&nbsp; I don't expect to make many entries here -- though I am more stimulated by the sound of my own voice than I like to admit -- social media has always seemed to me to be the very definition of over-sharing.&nbsp; Thanks to my mother's philosophy that all men are Fat-heads, I can't make myself believe I'm interesting enough to indulge it.&nbsp;
+and brush off my Javascript and CSS, I will (probably) create Project Pages to go along with this personal blog.&nbsp; I don't expect to make many entries here -- though I am more stimulated by the sound of my own voice than I like to admit -- social media has always seemed to me to be the very definition of over-sharing.&nbsp; Thanks to my mother's philosophy that all men are bumptious wise-guys at heart, (she would have used the word "fat-heads"), I can't make myself believe I'm interesting enough to indulge it.&nbsp;
 It is, nonetheless, the easiest and safest way for us to find out about one another -- even if it offers no path at all to the highest and innermost truths about us.&nbsp;
 Who wants to deal with that, anyway?